← Back to Blog

 4. Compliance & Audit Readiness

-Auditors want to see how you transmit sensitive credentials.
-“We paste them in Slack” isn’t going to pass.
+Auditors want to know how you transmit sensitive credentials.
+“We paste them in Slack” won’t pass.

 How API Stronghold’s Secure Secret Sharing Works